LaunchCode-Education-Archived/thinkcspy_assignments/README.md

 ## Set Up Instructions

-The repository ``thinkcspy_assignments`` should be in your GitHub account at this point, and you should have Python installed locally.
+The repository ``unit-1-assignments-<your-username>`` should be in your GitHub account at this point, and you should have Python installed locally.
 The steps you'll take to complete your set up are:

 1. Open git bash or a terminal window.
 2. Clone this repository on your computer by using the command ``git clone`` and then the url for your account's repository.